-The university is committed to providing tools and resources for students to succeed during their program and as they take their education into professional practice.
-The alumni relations team offers professional development support to help students and alumni of all UWS academic programs build successful careers and pursue lifelong learning.
+The university is committed to providing opportunities and resources for students to succeed during their program and as they take their education into professional practice.
+The alumni relations team connects UWS students, alumni and friends to foster a vibrant and engaged community of integrated health care professionals.

-Additionally, the alumni team manages UWS Switchboard, a digital space where the UWS community (students, staff, faculty, alumni and friends) can ask for what they need and offer what they want to share.
-The platform is designed to provide professional support by connecting community members with jobs, shadowing, and mentorship opportunities, patient referrals, advice, and practice management.
+The UWS community is made up of more than 7,000 students, alumni, faculty, staff and friends from around the world.
+The alumni team manages UWS Switchboard, a digital space for community members to develop positive, meaningful and supportive connections by asking for what they need and offering what they want to share.
+The platform is designed to provide professional support by connecting community members with jobs, patient referrals, advice, practice management tools and opportunities for shadowing and mentorship.

-The alumni team also facilitates mentorship relationships, shadowing, and ambassador opportunities through the UWS Mentor Network.
-Students and alumni are invited to connect with alumni relations for assistance with any topic or challenge by emailing alumni@uws.edu.
+Additionally, the alumni relations team facilitates mentoring relationships, shadowing and ambassador opportunities through the UWS Mentor Network.
+Students and alumni of all UWS academic programs are also offered professional development support for building successful careers and pursuing lifelong learning.
+UWS community members are invited to connect with alumni relations for assistance with any topic or challenge by emailing alumni@uws.edu.